Todd M. Pope

-Dr. Fitts holds a B.S. degree in Engineering Science from the University of Virginia, and a Ph.D in Bioengineering from the Pennsylvania State University.
+Dr. Fitts holds a B.S. degree in Engineering Science from the University of Virginia, and a Ph.D in Bioengineering from Pennsylvania State University.

-Prior to joining SafeStitch, Weingard served as the Executive Vice President and Chief Legal Officer for NationsHealth Inc., a publicly traded health-care company, where he oversaw all legal matters.
+Mr. Weingard has served as TransEnterix’s Chief Legal Officer and Corporate Secretary since November 2009.
+Mr. Weingard is responsible for the Company’s corporate and securities legal matters.
+Prior to joining TransEnterix, Mr. Weingard served as the Executive Vice President and Chief Legal Officer for NationsHealth Inc., a publicly traded health-care company, where he oversaw all legal matters.
 Previously, he served as Senior Corporate and Securities Counsel for Andrx Corp., a Nasdaq-listed pharmaceutical company.

-Weingard received his JD, MBA and bachelor’s degree in business administration from the University of Florida.
+Mr. Weingard received his JD, MBA and bachelor’s degree in business administration from the University of Florida.

-Frost earned a bachelor’s of science degree in biomedical engineering from Tulane University.
+Ms. Frost earned a bachelor’s of science degree in biomedical engineering from Tulane University.
 Following graduation, she evaluated 510(k), Investigational Device Exemption, and Premarket Approval submissions as a member of the Office of Medical Device Evaluation for the U.S. Food and Drug Administration.

-Frost graduated from George Washington University Law School and joined the San Francisco intellectual property law firm of Limbach & Limbach.
-She later helped found the intellectual property firm of Stallman & Pollock, at which she was a partner until when she joined Synecor LLC, a medical device company incubator.
-Frost joined TransEnterix in July 2012.
+Ms. Frost graduated from George Washington University Law School and joined the San Francisco intellectual property law firm of Limbach & Limbach.
+She later helped found the intellectual property firm of Stallman & Pollock, at which she was a partner until she joined Synecor LLC, a medical device company incubator.
+Ms. Frost joined TransEnterix in July 2012.

 Senior Surgical Officer